pavansaikumar/Course-ERA-/Clean_data/Readme.md

-This prohect is part of the course-era Getting and cleaning data.
+This project is part of the course-era Getting and cleaning data.
 The data is read from: Human Activity Recognition Using the Smartphones.

 The steps followed for this project are as follows:
 A.Download the zip file.